MQ2024COMP3310/workshop08-code/README.md

 You can run the website by typing:

 - python run.py

+(If you are using a Mac you may need to type python3 run.py).

 You can now browse to the url http://localhost:8001/ and you should see the home page for the website.